Saturday, December 31, 2011

 Holiday Gingersnap Cookies

-1 cup packed brown sugar (I use dark brown sugar)
+1 cup packed brown sugar (I use dark brown sugar)¾ cup shortening (I use the solid Crisco)

 ¼ cup molasses